marcelkooi/awesome-newsletter-tools/README.md

 # Awesome Newsletter Tools 😎 📩 🛠

-A collection of awesome newsletter tools, platforms, media, and software.
+A collection of awesome email newsletter tools, platforms, media, and software.

 ## Table of Contents
 * [Advertisements](#advertisements)